About Ruth Hartley

 I write and paint because I am a storyteller.
 I have always made stories, though at times I've been lost for direction, identity and method.
 I paint to explore and share ideas and feelings.

-Through my four remarkable children and my grandson, I am connected to other generations and enriched by different cultures and ways of being.
+Through my four remarkable children and my grandchildren, I am connected to other generations and enriched by different cultures and ways of being.
 My stories explore connections, conflict, creativity and communication.

-Storytelling through Art
+Storytelling in Art

 At first, my art was representational and often about political subjects but, after working with artists at two international artists' workshops in Zambia, it changed radically.

 What I learned from Zambian artists influences the way I work today.
 There is no one form of art nor one way to make art.
 Art does not have to be permanent or inside a frame or flat on a wall or in a museum or gallery.
 Art can be simply about colour, texture, form, line, surface and shape.
 Art can also use these elements for other purposes such as storytelling.